johnnylaicode/server-starter-code/README.md

 # server-starter-code

-This repository is the server starter code for Final Project - CRUD Application.
+This repository is the server starter code for Final Project (CRUD Application).

 To start: